 Absences are considered excessive if they go above ten percent of the days enrolled at any point during the school year.
 When it is necessary that a pupil be absent, please notify the school by the GOOGLE FORM on the website, PHONE or WRITTEN NOTE.
 If a phone call has not been made to the school, the child MUST HAVE A WRITTEN NOTE THE DAY HE/SHE RETURNS TO SCHOOL.
 The note must include the child's name, teacher's name, date of absence, and the reason.
 The State of California now uses "positive attendance", which means that any absence other than illness or bereavement is unexcused.
-We have Independent Study contracts available and ask that you please request them 10 business days in advance for unavoidable absences of 5 days or longer.
+We have Independent Study contracts available and ask that you please request them 5 days in advance for unavoidable absences of 1 - 14 days.
 Please schedule doctor and dentist appointments in non-school hours as much as possible.
 Excessive absences (above 10 percent of the day enrolled in the school year) are reported to the School Attendance Review Team and parents are contacted to sign an attendance contract.
 Further absences may result in a referral to the District Attendance Review Board.

 A student is tardy if he/she enters the line up or classroom after 8:00 a.m.
 If a student arrives at school after 8:00 am, he or she must check in at the main office prior to going to class.
-Excessive tardies will result in disciplinary actions including loss of recess time, parent-admin conferences, and loss of other privileges.
+Excessive tardies will result in disciplinary actions including parent-admin conferences and possible removal from attendance incentive.